School Workshops & Historical talks

 Time Jump Histories offers engaging historical theatre workshops and entertainment tailored for schools, providing students with immersive, educational experiences that bring history to life through live performances and interactive activities, designed to immerse students in different historical periods through interactive storytelling, role-playing, and hands-on projects.

-New Dragon Hunting workshop
+New RMS Titanic workshop

 click on any of the subjects below to find out more.